 Once the sky atlas is initialized move your mouse cursor onto the image and use the mouse wheel to scroll out as well as drag the map around using the left mouse button.
 While moving around the sky atlas and getting yourself familiar with the controls, keep an eye on the coordinates on the lower left corner of the image as well as the altitude chart on the lower left of the tab.
 Both are displaying the coordinates and altitude for the center pixel of the currently displayed section of the sky!

 Choosing a good target#

 As a general rule of thumb a good target has its altitude peak in the middle of your imaging run.
 For this guide I'll assume to image the complete night.
 Now move the center of the image to a point where the altitude chart has its peak in the center of the night like shown below.

-All you have to do now is moving the box up or down, as the peak of the altitude will stay inside the center due to the way the coordinate system is layed out.
-See which target is near that imaginary vertical line and then drag the ractangle over the target.
+All you have to do now is moving the box up or down, as the peak of the altitude will stay inside the center due to the way the coordinate system is laid out.
+See which target is near that imaginary vertical line and then drag the rectangle over the target.
 Remember that you can also zoom in and out to see more or less targets inside the frame.
 In this example here, I have chosen the "Hercules Galaxy Cluster".
 As you can see the target fits perfectly into the night and its dimensions will also fit into the current frame.

 Adjusting the framing with a visual image (optional)#